1800 - Arapaho Indians move into the area from further north, often hunting and camping in the St. Vrain Valley.

 1977 - Closing of the Great Western Sugar Factory in Longmont.

 1980 - Longmont's population is 42,942, almost double that of ten years earlier.
-On August 15, Longmont police officer Glenn Herner shoots and kills two men, Juan Garcia and Jeff Cordova, during a Main Street altercation.
+On August 14, Longmont police officer Glenn Herner shoots and kills two men, Juan Garcia and Jeff Cordova, during an altercation after a traffic stop.
 Herner was later acquitted of manslaughter charges.
 The aftermath of this tragedy led to massive changes in police training and to the founding of El Comite.

 1986 - Twin Peaks Mall opens.